-- 8. Expanded youth area Skateable park features and informal youth play/hang-out space could be integrated into urban plaza spaces. - 9.
-Naturalized Swy-a-lana Lagoon Plantings and new rock formations (both above and below the waterline) can be added to lagoon walls to increase habitat potential and soften this concrete feature. - 10.
+- 9. Naturalized Swy-a-lana Lagoon Plantings and new rock formations (both above and below the waterline) can be added to lagoon walls to increase habitat potential and soften this concrete feature. - 10.
 Cliff Street traffic calming and pedestrianization Cliff Street and its pedestrian crossings could be made to slow down park traffic and make cars secondary over pedestrians. - 11.
 Expanded shoreline feature The shoreline paving feature could be continued through new park phases to demarcate the original shoreline of downtown Nanaimo. - 12.
 Improved parking areas Existing parking locations could be reconfigured for greater efficiency of use.
 A mixed use parking structure could also be considered adjacent to Comox Road. - 13.
-Improved transit stop The transit stop could be better integrated into the park to encourage use. - 14.
+Improved transit stop The transit stop could be friendlier and better integrated into the park to encourage use. - 14.
 Enhanced park entrance node Gateways into the park could include welcoming signage and create a sense of arrival. - 15.
-Slope utilization for seating/and harbour viewing Park slopes are currently under-utilized.
+Slope utilization for seating / and have viewing Park slopes are currently under-utilized.
 Future terracing and safe access to the slopes could create an amphitheatre-like space to facilitate seating and harbour viewing. - 16.
 Enhanced connections to downtown Gateways and direct routes into the downtown core could be clearly marked to encourage flow between the waterfront and the downtown. - 17.
-Open lawn area/informal green space Large, open grassy areas can be programmed for both formal event use/large scale gathering and informal uses. - 18.
+Open lawn area / informal green space Large, open grassy areas can be programmed for both formal event use/large scale gathering and informal uses. - 18.
 Future potential community green space Large, open grassy areas can be programmed for formal event use/large scale gathering and informal uses. - 19.
 Bike parkway A new multi-purpose trail is suggested to safely connects cyclists and pedestrians from the Queen Elizabeth II Promenade to the Front Street designated cycle route and potential future walkway expansion. - 20.
-Continued expansion and widening of the waterfront walkway As new building opportunities and rebuilding projects occur, where possible, widen the trails to facilitate increased trail use and multiple uses. - 21.
+Continued expansion and widening of the water front walkway As new building opportunities and rebuilding projects occur, where possible, widen the trails to facilitate increased trail use and multiple uses. - 21.
 Spirit Tent relocation The Spirit Tent could be moved from the Spirit Square to another location within the park. - 22.
-Potential Habitat Island In the location where sediments are accreting, and, if future dredging of the Millstone estuary does not occur, added sediments and vegetation could create a small habitat island and urban beach feature.
+Potential Habitat Island In the location where sediments are accreting, and if future dredging of the Millstone estuary does not occur, added sediments and vegetation could create a small habitat island and urban beach feature.